Titans' Jeffery Simmons doesn't look like a player ready to return to game from injury

 — John Glennon (@glennonsports) October 19, 2025

-Greg A. Bedard of the Boston Sports Journal later reported that it was a hamstring injury for Simmons and that it “looks like Jeffrey Simmons is done for the game.”
+Greg A. Bedard of the Boston Sports Journal later reported that it was a hamstring injury for Simmons and that it “looks like Jeffery Simmons is done for the game.”

 At this point, Titans fans aren't exactly expecting their team to turn into a contender anytime soon, so losing Simmons doesn't necessarily affect the team the same way it would a squad with a real chance of competing.
 However, for a fanbase that has been starved of winning football, it was a tough break on Sunday.